Tyncture/thumbscraper/README.md

 ImageNodeInfo represents information relating to image elements discovered on the requested URLs with additional useful information.
-Image is only populated if ScrapeImages is set to true in ImageNodeInfoOptions or ImageNodeInfoBatchOptions.
+Image is only populated if ScrapeImages is set to true in GetImageNodeInfoOptions or GetImageNodeInfoBatchOptions.

 #### func  GetImageNodeInfo